 The poet Robert Frost was one of the most important figures in the history of English literature.
 He was a poet who become famous in the 20th century when there was no chance of it as America was going through some major changes.
 He was the poet who was read, discussed and criticised at a wider level.
 His readings were not bound to his own people but to every person living in faraway countries.
 Critics applauded Robert Lee Frost poetry due to its salient features as well as characteristics.
 One of the most famous among them was his description of rural images.
 Both classic as well as modern groups of poets admired his poetry and regarded his poems as the best simple and realistic poems ever written in the history of English literature just because of the use of colloquial style.

 Robert Frost wrote poetry differently from other writers which was the main reason behind his success in a very short time period.
 Needless to mention that he first gained fame in England because his poems were initially published there.
 Subsequently, he was introduced to America and soon after that he became famous in the country where he was born.
-Due to his remarkable contribution to poetry, he was rightly honored for four Pulitzer Prizes.
+Due to his remarkable contribution to poetry, he was rightly honoured with four Pulitzer Prizes.

 - Realistic Picture of Rural images

 - Never Goes in Dreams